 On behalf of The Law Office of Gustavo E. Frances, P.A.

 If you are reading this post then you are searching for answers about what to do about your divorce.
-Our Divorce Attorneys at The Law Offices at Gustavo E. Frances in Fort Lauderdale know a thing or two about best practices in divorce proceedings.
+Our divorce lawyer at The Law Office Of Gustavo E. Frances, P.A. in Fort Lauderdale knows a thing or two about best practices in divorce proceedings.
 Here are a few things NOT to do when you are thinking, in the middle of, or ending a divorce:

-Our Divorce Attorneys at The Law Offices at Gustavo E. Frances in Fort Lauderdale understand the finances necessary to ensure that the divorce goes your way.
-Call 954-297-6546 or click here to learn more about our flat fee divorces as well as how we can help you avoid what NOT to do.
+Our divorce attorney at The Law Office Of Gustavo E. Frances, P.A. in Fort Lauderdale understands the finances necessary to ensure that the divorce goes your way.
+Call 954-533-2756 or click here to learn more about how we can help you avoid what NOT to do.